WFDC-DT: WFDC station history

 In 1985, the channel 14 allocation was awarded to Theodore M. White's Urban Broadcasting Corporation.
 The plan was to enter the market of general independent stations, dominated by WTTG (channel 5) and WDCA (channel 20) and soon to be joined by WFTY (channel 50); Milton Grant, who founded WDCA, consulted White on programming acquisition.
 Although the station claimed to the Washington Post it was aiming to start operations in the spring of 1986, legal wrangling continued among competing applicants delayed sign-on.

 It was a further seven years before WTMW signed on April 3, 1993, as a Home Shopping Network (HSN) affiliate.
 Barry Diller's Silver King Broadcasting, predecessor to HSN's broadcasting arm, USA Broadcasting, had taken a 45% stake in the station in 1989 in order to keep it afloat.
 Urban Broadcasting filed for Chapter 11 bankruptcy less than two years later, on July 3, 1995.

 As part of WTMW's plan to emerge from bankruptcy, it agreed to begin broadcasting HSN's secondary network America's Store in 1997.
 A further dispute arose over this agreement.
 WTMW was originally licensed with an effective radiated power of 2,880 kilowatts.
-While testing its signal before sign-on, it was discovered that WTMW caused interference to local land mobile radio operations, and the filters required to reduce out-of-band transmissions necessitated a permanent reduction in power to 2,541 kW.
+While testing its signal before sign-on, as with many stations broadcasting on channel 14, it was discovered that WTMW caused interference to local land mobile and medical telemetry operations on that specific frequency, and the filters required to reduce out-of-band transmissions necessitated a permanent reduction in power to 2,541 kW.
 However, the Federal Communications Commission (FCC) granted WTMW authorization to sign on with 1,440 kW, half of the original power.
 There were further issues with the transmitting equipment due to failed klystrons; bankruptcy proceedings revealed WTMW broadcast for a "substantial amount of time" at just 360 kW, or one-eighth of the original power.
 HSN's agreement with WTMW required it to broadcast at its full authorized power to receive compensation from the network; over HSN's objections that Urban Broadcasting was not capable of remedying the transmitter issues, the court found that it was and allowed the agreement to stand.
 After emerging from bankruptcy, WTMW claimed that its interpretation of the contract set the power requirement at 1,271 kW (i.e., half of 2,541), and not 1,440 kW, which triggered another lawsuit with HSN over which was correct.